emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # GCM-SST with a Keystream Interface.

 GCM-SST adheres to an AEAD interface {{RFC5116}} and takes four byte string parameters.
-A secret key K, A nonce N, A plaintext P, and the associated data A. The keystream generator is instanziated with K and N.
-The keystream MUST NOT depend on P and A. The minimum and maximum length of all parameters depends on the keystream generator.
+A secret key K, A nonce N, A plaintext P, and the associated data A. The keystream generator is instanziated with K and N. The keystream MUST NOT depend on P and A. The minimum and maximum length of all parameters depends on the keystream generator.

 The keystream generator produces a keystream Z of 128-bit strings where z[0] is the first string.
-The three first strings z[0], z[1], z[2] are used as the the three subkeys H, Q, and M. The n next keystream string are used to encrypt the plaintext.
+The three first strings z[0], z[1], and z[2] are used as the the three subkeys H, Q, and M. The n next keystream string are used to encrypt the plaintext.

 Steps: